Mon. and Wed.

 - Personal photographs

 - Excessive amounts of photocopies or printed material

-- Stickers, lipstick, glitter, whiteout, glued items, adhesives (such as tape), or bodily fluids
+- Stickers, lipstick, glitter, whiteout, glued items, adhesives (such as tape), bodily fluids, crayon, or glitter pens

 - Bubble wrap or padded envelopes

 - Musical greeting cards or jumbo greeting cards

 - Third Party mail